PbVrCt/nft-arbitrage/README.md

 By the 6th week I was considering looking into Apache Airflow.
 I know that it is one of the most consolidated tech choices for Extract-Load-Transform (ETL) pipelines for data engineers right now, and so my idea was to find out whether I could use a DAG to automatize the model training part and maybe monitorize model performance based on earnings and retrain the model based on that.
 I also considered throwing in an experiment tracking tool like MLFlow or Weights&Biases, to track different models as the market evolves, and maybe more importantly to track the data and do dataset versioning.
-However last in the last 2 months I´ve been involved in blockchain hackathons and also began interviewing for jobs so I´ve paused this side project indefinetly.
+However for the last 2 months I´ve been involved in blockchain hackathons and also began interviewing for jobs so I´ve paused this side project indefinetly.
 It was fun and served its purpose, to learn by doing.

 # A bit about the nfts, how I got into this project, and additional difficulties